Psychoeducational Assessments in Edmonton & St. Albert

 • Complete a variety of activities and tasks (puzzles, questions, reading, drawing, games)

-• Work one-on-one with our psychologist in a comfortable, child-friendly environment
+• Work one-on-one with our psychologist in a comfortable, age-appropriate setting

 What to Bring: